-There were times that I felt like giving up during the program, because I just couldn’t see how I was going to get any better, but the instructors at MedSmarter go beyond teaching you the material; they provided me with the support and counseling I needed to not regress into a negative frame of mind, and I’m so glad I did!
+There were times that I felt like giving up during the program because I just couldn’t see how I was going to get any better, but the instructors at MedSmarter go beyond teaching you the material; they provided me with the support and counseling I needed to not regress into a negative frame of mind, and I’m so glad I did!
 They proved hope is powerful.

 After coming to MedSmarter I learned to study in an environment with other students around.
-Most of my life, including in medical school, I studied at home and alone.
-Being in an environment with other students who are doing the same thing, is a game changer.
+For most of my life, including in medical school, I studied at home and alone.
+Being in an environment with other students who are doing the same thing, is a game-changer.
 It motivates you to study and you realize that you are not alone.
-The community you feel and support that comes with surrounding yourself with positive people makes all the difference.
+The community you feel and the support that comes with surrounding yourself with positive people makes all the difference.
 Dr. Untara provided me the tools to train myself, and I now have more study stamina.

 By, Rebecca Pereira – a 4th-year medical student who has an interest in Pediatrics, and enjoys being physically active and a part of her faith community.